c0nstexpr/stdsharp/README.md

 - **C++ Compiler** - needs to support at least the **C++20** and **partial C++23** standard, i.e. _MSVC_, _GCC_, _Clang_.
 You could checkout [github workflow file](.github/workflows/build.yml) for suitable compilers.

+  - Note that if you're using clang as compiler, [ld.lld](https://lld.llvm.org/) is required.
+Using [libc++](https://libcxx.llvm.org/) as compiler STL is recommended to ensure compatibility.

 - **Vcpkg or Other Suitable Dependencies Manager** - this project uses vcpkg manifest to maintain dependencies.
 Checkout the [vcpkg.json](vcpkg.json) for required dependencies.